Patiala State: British suzerainty

 In 1809, Patiala State entered into an alliance with the British Empire, whereby the state was given internal autonomy with certain restrictions, and the rulers of Patiala state recognised the British Empire as their suzerains.
+The death of Maharaja Karam Singh is mysterious, with there existing different theories.
+According to one claim suggested by The Illustrated London News (April 1846 issue), Karam Singh was executed by the British via hanging for supporting the Sikh Empire during the First Anglo-Sikh War in 1845–46.
+Another theory is that he was poisoned by his durbaris (courtiers) for refusing to support the Sikh Empire during the war.
+A third belief is that he died from illness.
+His successor, Narinder Singh, deepened ties with the British and provided them assistance, such as during the 1857 rebellion, with Patiala being recognized as a 17-gun salute state.
 At the Ambala Darbar held in Ambala between 18 and 20 January 1860, a decision to exempt Patiala, Nabha, and Jind states from the doctrine-of-lapse.
 During the British Raj, the rulers of Patiala State were entitled to a 17-gun salute and held precedence over every other princely state in the Punjab Province.
 In 1891, Dewan Gurmukh Singh, Finance Minister of Patiala State, authored the Guru Nanak Parkash, covering the Patiala ruling dynasty, a manual of princely conduct, and also a commentary on Sikh scripture.

+Maharaja Bhupinder Singh developed an elaborate, courtly culture and was involved with the Chamber of Princes, patronized sports, and was involved in international matters.